 Mam, if you’re reading this, I hope you appreciate how thoughtful I am #bestchild.

 People always ask me “What are the best places to travel with your parents?” and the answer is simple – wherever you want to go!
 I will say that if your parents are older then they might prefer a quiet, adults only hotel/resort.

 Obviously wherever you go on vacation with your parents is a very personal decision.
 But for me I like to help tick off my mam’s bucketlist.
 Ask your parents where is left on their list, is there anywhere they REALLY want to see and then make that happen.

 If you’re hesitant about how it might go or if you’re concerned about medical conditions then it might be best to try somewhere close to home.
 A staycation could be a great way to test the waters.

 Ok, so in case you were curious, allow me to tell you about one of my most ridiculous travel moments with my mother.

 My mam, sister and I were driving around Dingle peninsula in Ireland.
 We stopped at a small beach with massive waves.
 My mam got too close to the sea and as she turned around to run away from the waves, she tripped.

 Of course, her natural reaction was to reach out to my sister and I for support.
 But, in her panic, instead of grabbing my arm or hand or shoulder for support, she grabbed my boob.
 We all promptly collapsed in a fit of giggles.
 Luckily for her, I didn’t press charges.

 ANYWAYS, if that hasn’t convinced you to travel with your parents then I don’t know what will.

 P.S: Mam I know you’re probably mad at me for using these photos.
 I apologise.
-Just think of the souvenirs I’m bringing home from Banff & Jasper 😛
+Just think of all the press trips in the future!

 Tell me your favourite family travel memory!